-The full amount of foreign currency the Group will be required to pay or purchase when settling forward exchange contracts should the counterparty not pay the currency it is committed to deliver to the Group has been recognised in the Group's statement of financial position.
-At balance date the net amount receivable was \$341,000 (2009: \$459,000 payable).
+The full amount of foreign currency the Group will be required to pay or purchase when settling the bought forward exchange contracts should the counterparty not pay the currency it is committed to deliver to the Group has been recognised in the Group's statement of financial position.
+At balance date the net amount payable was \$1,063,000 (2010 : \$341,000 receivable).